Green Bay Packers draft history

 Including Hornung, the Packers have selected 13 players who ended up in the Pro Football Hall of Fame.
 Under the oversight of scout Jack Vainisi, 10 of these players were selected over a 7-year period from 1952 to 1958, culminating in the 1958 NFL draft where the Packers selected future All-Pro Dan Currie and future Pro Football Hall of Famers Jim Taylor, Ray Nitschke and Jerry Kramer successively in the first four rounds.
 This draft has been identified as one of the most successful in the history of the NFL.
 Vainisi's guidance also led to the Packers drafting quarterback Bart Starr in the 17th round of the 1956 NFL draft; Starr would go on to lead the Packers to five NFL Championships and became one of the lowest drafted players to be inducted into the Pro Football Hall of Fame.
 On three separate occasions, Packers draft picks have won the Associated Press NFL Rookie of the Year Award: John Brockington (1971), Willie Buchanon (1972) and Eddie Lacy (2013).
 The Packers have had the first selection in a draft twice, in 1957 with Hornung and two years later in 1959, when they selected quarterback Randy Duncan.
 Duncan signed with the CFL and never played for the Packers.
 They have also only had the second pick twice: Mike McCoy in 1970 and Tony Mandarich in 1989.
 The selection of Mandarich has been much maligned over the years.
 Of the first five picks of the 1989 NFL draft, Mandarich was the only one to not be elected to the Pro Football Hall of Fame.
 Barry Sanders, Derrick Thomas and Deion Sanders, who were all available to the Packers with the second pick, were chosen after Mandarich with picks three, four and five.
-The Packers participated in the most recent draft in 2025, selecting 8 players over 7 rounds, including Matthew Golden as their first-round draft pick.
+The Packers participated in the most recent draft in 2026, selecting 6 players over 7 rounds.